Technology and Social Change

 A Puzzle to Start

-The deeper question: What makes something a technology—not just a thing?
+The deeper question: What makes something a technology — not just a thing?

 What We Usually Mean by “Technology”

-• Applied science: biotechnology, nanotechnology
+• Fields of knowledge: biotechnology, nanotechnology

 Learning Objectives